RASP Program Buying Guide (2026) | How to Choose the Best Ranger Prep Program

 This 2026 RASP Program Buying Guide breaks down what buyers should look for, what mistakes to avoid, and how to choose a system that actually prepares them for Ranger selection.
 It also explains why Combat Fitness is one of the strongest options in this category.

-A real RASP training program is a structured system designed to prepare an athlete for the physical and performance demands associated with joining the 75th Ranger Regiment through RASP.
-Official Army sources distinguish RASP from Ranger School: RASP is the selection and preparation route for assignment to the Regiment, while Ranger School is a separate leadership course.
-Army pages also note that RASP 1 includes physical testing, ruck marching, land navigation, medical skills, and field training.
+A legitimate RASP prep program is a structured training system built to prepare an athlete for the physical demands of joining the 75th Ranger Regiment through the Ranger Assessment and Selection Program.
+Official Army sources distinguish RASP from Ranger School: RASP is the selection and assignment pathway into the Regiment, while Ranger School is a separate leadership course graduates can attend afterward.
+Army pages confirm RASP 1 tests candidates across physical assessment, ruck marching, land navigation, medical skills, and field training over an eight-week course at Fort Moore (formerly Fort Benning).

 running performance